may5bee/sandbox/_pages/goodies.md

 For me it was (and still is?) my dad's.

-I'd get frustrated when he didn't "acknowledge" that I had accomplished, or when I felt like he was lecturing me on a topic I knew more about.
+I'd get frustrated when he didn't "acknowledge" something that I had accomplished, or when I felt like he was lecturing me on a topic I knew more about.

 The most interesting part of this was that I could have spent a lifetime carrying this frustration without knowing it.
-Just walking away from our conversations with a tiny feeling of resentment.
+Just walking away from our conversations with a tiny feeling of resentment and never questioning it.

-I think it's natural that a lot of our decisions are driven by need for approval.
+I think most peoples' decisions are driven by need for approval.
 I've noticed some feel this more strongly towards their parents, some towards their peers.

 But nobody can give us this approval the way we imagine it.
 Literally nobody.

 For the best portrayal I've seen of this in art, watch [The Meyerwitz stories](https://www.youtube.com/watch?v=2HJ0Ld6kcQE)

-Highly recommend breaking down "feelings of desire from approval from X" with a good friend or psych.
+Highly recommend breaking down your "desire for approval from X" with a good friend or psych.
+It might be uncomfortable as shit, and that's a good sign you should talk about it.

-Or just something to think about.